billythemusical/recode-fa22/syllabus.md

 - Each assignment should be accompanied by a blog post that provides documentation of your process in fulfilling the assignment's objectives.

 - You'll need somewhere to upload your completed sketches.
-If you already have your own web hosting service, like [Digital Ocean](https://www.digitalocean.com/), then use that!
-If not, I'll show you how to set up a [Neocities](https://neocities.org/) account in class.
+At times, we will use the p5 web editor for this.
+For later assignments, you may already have your own web hosting service, like [Digital Ocean](https://www.digitalocean.com/).
+If not, I'll show you how to set a [Neocities](https://neocities.org/) account in class.

 - Assignments must be turned in *before class* on the day they're due.
 Late assignments will not be accepted.